ainobs/cinema-tickets-JavaScript/README.md

 ********** TESTING ************

-Run npm install: to get all the dependencies needed to test the application.
+Run `npm install`: to get all the dependencies needed to test the application.

-Run npm test
+Run `npm test`

+After every test, log data can be found in `app.log` file under `log` directory.

 Test Scenarios:

-    √ should throw an error for an invalid account ID √ should throw an error if noOfTickets is 0
+    √ should throw an error for an invalid account ID

-    √ should throw an error if noOfTickets is not an integer √ should throw an error if noOfTickets is negative
+    √ should throw an error if noOfTickets is 0

+    √ should throw an error if noOfTickets is not an integer

+    √ should throw an error if noOfTickets is negative

     √ should throw an error if an invalid ticket request is passed

     √ should throw an error if more than 25 tickets are purchased

-    √ should throw an error if either an infant or child ticket is purchased without an adult ticket √ should throw an error if the number of infant tickets purchased is higher than adult tickets √ should call ticketPaymentService with correct amount
+    √ should throw an error if either an infant or child ticket is purchased without an adult ticket

+    √ should throw an error if the number of infant tickets purchased is higher than adult tickets

+    √ should call ticketPaymentService with correct amount

     √ should call SeatReservationService with correct number of seats